mlanza/logseq-style-carousel/README.md

 Buttons can be added, removed or reconfigured as desired.  *Toggling to-do visibility wasn't meant to be the sole purpose of this plugin.*  Rather this feature provides an example of what's possible.
 The purpose is to allow you to configure buttons which conditionally find and style content in whatever manner you dream up.

-## IMPORTANT

-The `hits` feature will not work when installed from the marketplace due to cross-origin iframe issues caused by the call to `top.document` in [index.js](index.js).
-Until I solve this you can either install it as described under Manual Installation or simply accept this one feature will be disabled.
+**The `hits` feature will not work when installed from the marketplace due to [cross-origin iframe issues](https://discuss.logseq.com/t/need-help-resolving-a-plugin-issue-regarding-cross-frame-origin/5750) caused by the call to `top.document` in [index.js](index.js).
+You can either accept this deficit or if you prefer to have the feature, install the plugin locally as described under Manual Installation.**

-If you have any ideas, feel free to reach out.

 ## Configurable Settings